oracle/pgql-lang/pages/pgql-1.3-spec.md

 ### Aliases in GROUP BY

-Each expression in `GROUP BY` can have an alias (e.g. `n.prop AS myAlias`).
+Each expression in `GROUP BY` can have an alias (e.g. `GROUP BY n.prop AS myAlias`).
 The alias can be referenced from the `HAVING`, `ORDER BY` and `SELECT` clauses so that repeated specification of the same expression can be avoided.

 Note, however, that `GROUP BY` can also reference aliases from `SELECT` but it is not allowed to create a circular dependency such that an expression in the `SELECT` references an expression in the `GROUP BY` that in its turn references that same expression in the `SELECT`.